Make Your

 The best way to see the top hot spots is to start early – very early.
 And your best chance to get an early start is by staying right inside the park.
 Enjoy a refreshing night’s stay at Old Faithful Inn, the most famous structure in the National Parks.
 The iconic building is credited for inspiring the rustic architecture often found in national parks and is known for its steeply pitched, gabled, cedar-shingled roof.

-From the Inn, head out to Old Faithful.
+From the Inn, head out to the Old Faithful Geyser Basin.
 The world’s most famous geyser predictably erupts about 20 times a day.
-It’s an average of 90 minutes between eruptions, but intervals can range anywhere from 60–110 minutes.
-The front desk of the Inn posts predicted eruption times, so check with them before you head out.
+It’s an average of 90 minutes between eruptions, but intervals can range from 60 to 110 minutes.
+Check the Inn’s front desk or the Visitor Center for predicted eruption times before you head out.

 UPPER GEYSER BASIN